Please ensure Javascript is enabled for purposes of website accessibility

 Renewals

-• Restoration is also possible if filed within 1 year from the date of removal of the registration if, having regard to the circumstances, the Registrar is satisfied that it is just to renew the registration
+• Restoration is also possible if filed within one year from the date of removal of the registration if, having regard to the circumstances, the Registrar is satisfied that it is just to renew the registration

 Typical documentary requirements and formalities for key filings